 Developing a Credit Policy

-- Cash discounts are often stated like this example: 2/10, net 30.
-If those are your credit terms, it means that you offer a 2% discount if the bill is paid in 10 days.
-If you don't take the discount, the bill is due within the 30 day credit period.
+Corporate cash discounts are often stated in a formula like 2/10 net 30, meaning a 2 percent discount if the bill is paid in 10 days.
+If the customer doesn't take the discount, then the bill is due within 30 days.